benkuly/matrix-sms-bridge/README.md

       # (optional) SMS messages without a valid token a routed to this room.
       # Note that you must invite @smsbot:yourHomeServer to this room.
       defaultRoomId: "!jNkGzAFIPWxxXLmhso:matrix-local"
+      # The default region to use for telephone numbers.
+      defaultRegion: DE
       templates:
         # (optional) The message, that will be sent as SMS.
 Valid placeholders are {sender}, {body} and {token}.
         outgoingMessage: "{sender} wrote:\n\n{body}\n\nTo answer to this message add this token to your message: {token}"
+        # (optional) The message, that will be sent as SMS when send by bot.
+Valid placeholders are {sender}, {body} and {token}.
+        outgoingMessageFromBot: "{body}\n\nTo answer to this message add this token to your message: {token}"
         # (optional) The message, that will be sent as SMS, when an incoming SMS didn't contain a valid token
         # and was routed to a default room.
 By default no answer will be sent.
         answerInvalidTokenWithDefaultRoom: "Your token was invalid.
 The message will be sent to a default matrix room."